 Every year, Thinkers50 names 30

 management and leadership thinkers in the world to watch in the coming year.
-Michelle was selected as part of the Radar list for 2021, an amazing group of people who will make an impact with their campaigning, their ideas, their research and their passion in 2021 and beyond.
+Michelle was selected as part of the Radar list for 2021, an amazing group of people who will make an impact with their campaigning, their ideas, their research and their passion in the year ahead.

 Michelle speaks frequently at postsecondary, industry, workforce education, and HR conferences and gatherings around the world on: